-I seek to deepen our knowledge about the ideas and institutions shaping contemporary politics and society.
-My current focus is on the politics of science: I investigate how the authority of scientific experts affects how states engage with society.
+My academic research sits at the intersection of political theory and empirical social science and focuses on the politics of science.
+In particular, I investigate how the authority of scientific experts affects how states engage with society.
 My ongoing work on China offers new evidence and theory to comparative questions of the politics of science and suggests alternative frameworks for interpreting central questions about authority and legitimacy.

 I have wide-ranging interests in topics across political science, sociology, and theory, and have previously conducted research on social policy and political economy in both the United States and China.